 Summer Artivation; Art that Activates is a collaborative program between the Freeport Art Museum, the Boys and Girls Club of Freeport/Stephenson County and the NCS Youth home.
 Artivation utilizes the arts to engage youth throughout the summer to prevent summer learning loss, or "summer slide" as it is often known.
 The program is developed to promote learning over the break in fun and effective ways and presents students with opportunities to become active in their community through public arts projects.

-FAM is proud to announce Melinda Cook will join the Freeport Art Museum this summer as an Artist-in-Residence for the Artivation program taking place June through August.
+FAM is thrilled to announce Jenny Mathews will be joining the Freeport Art Museum for the summer as their Artist-in-Residence for the Artivation program taking place June through August.

-Summer Artivation has been made possible, in part, through grants from the Freeport Community Foundation and US Bank Foundation.
+Summer Artivation has been made possible, in part, through grants from the Freeport Community Foundation.